Maria Laborde

 Erdenetsogt lost his round of 32 match to World No. 17 Valerio Accogli (ITA) after giving up a waza-ari in the final minute of action.

-Top eight and U.S. results for Friday are as follows:
+Top eight and U.S. results are as follows:

 Men’s 60kg